 Metadata is something you’ve probably never given a moment’s thought – in fact, this may be the first time you’ve even heard of it.
 But whether you know it or not, you’ve definitely benefitted from the metadata contained in your photos.
+And you should also be careful about who you inadvertently share it with.

 What is metadata?